Doraku/DefaultEcs/README.md

     ...
     .AsMap<TKey>();
 ```
-Get a `EntityMap<TKey>` which map a single entity with a component type `TKey` value.
-Its content is cached for fast access and is automatically updated as you change your entities composition.
+Gets an `EntityMap<TKey>` which maps a single entity with a component type of `TKey` value.
+Its content is cached for fast access and is automatically updated as you change your entity component composition.
 If `When...` rules are present, you should call its `Complete()` method once you are done processing its entities to clear it.
-This is useful if you need o(1) access to an entity based on a key.
+This is useful if you need O(1) access to an entity based on a key.

-<a name='Overview_Query_AsMultiMap'></a>
 ### AsMultiMap
 ```csharp
 world